jonaslu/sider/README.md

 any stored settings on that engine.

-The getConfig has one argument: any stored settings on the engine (done my running
+The getConfig has one argument: any stored settings on the engine (done by running
 `sider engine setconf <engine> <some=setting>).

 Expected to return the merged stored settings